echeng-git/echeng-git/README.md

 4th year computer engineering student @ the University of Alberta.

+I'm interested in the areas of computer vision, graphics, as well as machine learning.

 <!---
 echeng-git/echeng-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.